What Do Automotive Engineer Do?

-Automotive Engineer Definition Develop new or improved designs for vehicle structural members, engines, transmissions, or other vehicle systems, using computer-assisted design technology.
+Automotive Engineer Job Description Develop new or improved designs for vehicle structural members, engines, transmissions, or other vehicle systems, using computer-assisted design technology.
 Direct building, modification, or testing of vehicle or components.

 - Design control systems or algorithms for purposes such as automotive energy management, emissions management, or increased operational safety or performance.

-Automotive Engineers state the following job skills are important in their day-to-day work.
+When polled, Automotive Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.